PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 1. Determining that the leader has failed.
 There is no foolproof way of detecting what has gone wrong, so most systems simply use a
-timeout: nodes frequently bounce messages back and forth between each other, and if a node doesn’t respond for some period of time—say, 30 seconds—it is assumed to be dead.
+timeout: nodes frequently bounce messages back and forth between each other, and if a node doesn't respond for some period of time—say, 30 seconds—it is assumed to be dead.
 2. Choosing a new leader.
 This could be done through an election process (where the leader is chosen by a majority of the remaining replicas), or a new leader